 Remember, this is a conversation, so you should also provide opportunities for the buyer to ask a lot of questions as well.

 The first question you can ask a potential buyer is their motivation for wanting to purchase your business.
 It's also an easy way to start the conversation.

-The first question that you can ask a potential buyer is what their motivation is for wanting to purchase a business.
-There are many reasons someone might want to acquire a business, such as wanting to be their own boss or expand their current business.
-By understanding the buyer's motivation, you can gauge how serious they are about purchasing a business.
+There are many reasons someone might want to acquire a business, such as the desire to be their own boss or expand their current company.
+By understanding the buyer's motivation, you can gauge how serious they are about purchasing your business.